robot5000-design/ms3/documentation/testing.md

     - These images are saved as None in mongodb so solution was to put a conditional jinja in both templates for if the image is saved as None in mongodb.

+11. Next page on browse reviews page resets sort order to latest.

+    - Solved by adding query and sort order to the route.

 ---